LounesMD/DAv/README.md

 The environment is implemented in such a way that at each iteration, all actions must be provided to the environment, with the attackers playing first.
 ## How to run the project
 ### Setup your working environment
-1. Create and activate a virtual environment
+1. Create and activate a virtual environment (optional)
 ```bash
 python3 -m venv dav_venv
 source dav_venv/bin/activate
 ```
-2. Download the requirements and setup the project
+2. Setup the project and download the requirements
 ```bash
 pip3 install -e .
 pip3 install -r requirements.txt